Safe Schools = Strong City.

 Leadership

 Built in the Army.
-Forged by Discipline.
+Forged by Results.

 Dedication